Updated November, 2021

-Risk management - The use of various management practices to reduce the production, financial and other risks of the business.
-Commonly used practices include diversification, purchasing insurance, hedging or forward contracting, maintaining cash reserves and maintaining flexibility in the operation.
+Risk management - The use of various management practices to reduce the production, financial, marketing, human, and institutional risks of the business.
+Commonly used practices include diversification, purchasing insurance, hedging or forward contracting, maintaining cash reserves, and maintaining flexibility in the operation.

-Sensitivity analysis - A procedure for assessing the riskiness of a decision by using several possible price and/or production outcomes to budget the results and compare them.
+Sensitivity analysis - A procedure for assessing the riskiness of a decision by using several possible price or production outcomes to budget the results and compare them.

 Sinking fund - Money set aside and kept separate from other assets in a special fund.
 A sinking fund may be established to finance the anticipated future purchase of capital assets (e.g. combine.)